Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 It also can make changes that are not really needed.
 You need to closely review all changes after you run this tool.

-`python-modernize` will warn you when it is not sure what to do with a possible problem.
+`python-modernize` will warn you when it's not sure what to do with a possible problem.
 Check this [Cheat Sheet](https://python-future.org/compatible_idioms.html) with idioms for writing Python 2/3 compatible code.

 `python-modernize` adds an import of the compatibility library `six` if needed.
-The import is added as the last import, therefore it is often necessary to reorder the imports.
+The import is added as the last import, therefore it's often necessary to reorder the imports.
 The easiest way is to use [isort](https://pypi.org/project/isort), which does this for you automatically.
 Check the [Python style guide for Plone](https://5.docs.plone.org/develop/styleguide/python.html#grouping-and-sorting) for information about the order of imports and an example configuration for `isort`.